ShalekLab/alexandria/docs/metadata.md

 Examples: disease, species, organ

 To allow query at varying levels of specificities, the Alexandria Metadata Convention uses ontology-valued metadata whenever possible.
 These ontologies are tree-structured hierarchies curated by experts and easily accessible through a [Lookup Service](https://www.ebi.ac.uk/ols/index) maintained by EBI.
 For the purposes of the Alexandria Metadata Convention, please select the most specific value in the hierarchy as possible.
-For use of this metadata during query of the Alexandria database, a query option can allow the inclusion of all child values of the query term.
 Single Cell Portal treats these values as group, or categorical variables.

 **Navigating ontologies to manually annotate your metadata:** The EBI OLS (ontology lookup service) provides an interface as well as an API to explore these ontologies which may be useful in preparing your metadata.
 The API is documented [here](https://www.ebi.ac.uk/ols/docs/developer), and the API endpoints for a given ontology are found in the `ontology` column in the AMC spreadsheet.
 The graphical interface can be accessed through the same URL with `api` substituted with `ols` (ex. `https://www.ebi.ac.uk/ols/ontologies/UBERON`).
 Because some ontologies include more areas than are covered by Alexandria, we have a recommended _root_ for some ontologies, specified in the `ontology_root` column of the AMC spreadsheet.
 Entries in Alexandria metadata should come from below that root in the ontology tree.
 To visit the page described by the root use the URL: `https://www.ebi.ac.uk/ols/ontologies/<ontology name>/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2F<alexandria ontology root>`.
 For example, for the species attribute, from the `NCBITaxon` ontology with root `NCBITaxon_2759` can be accessed using the URL `https://www.ebi.ac.uk/ols/ontologies/ncbitaxon/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FNCBITaxon_2759`.

 **Formatting ontology-valued metadata in the metadata file:** In the Alexandria Metadata Convention, two columns should be included for each ontology-valued metadata entry.
 The first, named `<metadata attribute>` contains the ontology ID with the format `<ontology name>_<numeric ID>` or `<ontology name>:<numeric ID>`.
-The second column, `<metadata attribute>__ontology_label`, should contain the human-readable label for the ontology ID and should exactly match the name in the EBI database.
-This name is the title of the page on OLS.
+The second column, `<metadata attribute>__ontology_label`, should contain the human-readable label for the ontology ID and should exactly match the label (or listed synonym) in the EBI database.
+The label is the title of the page on OLS.
 Ex. for attribute `species`, value: `NCBITaxon_9606` has `species__ontology_label`, with value: `homo sapiens`.
 The label attribute is required for required metadata but may be left blank for optional metadata.
 It is recommended that users fill in this value to allow for more thorough validation of metadata files.

 ### Numeric-valued metadata